edgexfoundry/edgex-docs/docs_src/microservices/application/AppServiceConfigurable.md

 - ExecutionOrder - This is the list of functions, in order, that the pipeline will execute.
 Same as `ExecutionOrder` in the above example in the  [Getting Started](#getting-started) section

 !!! example "Example - Writable.Pipeline.PerTopicPipelines"
     In this example Events from the device  `Random-Float-Device` are transformed to JSON and then HTTP exported.
-While Events for the source `Int8` are transformed to XML and then HTTP exported to same endpoint.
+At the same time, Events for the source `Int8`  are transformed to XML and then HTTP exported to same endpoint.
 Note the custom naming for `TransformJson` and `TransformXml`.
 This is taking advantage of the [Multiple Instances of a Function](#multiple-instances-of-a-function) described below.

     ```toml
     [Writable]